| SOME TIPS FOR PLATFORM

 from the midst of the congregation, without a microphone, take note of where

 your audience is seated.
-Turn to face your listeners.
-If
+Turn to face toward your listeners.
+The

 possible try to make sure no